Detailed content of our market study

 2.1 The French car fleet

-Percentage of households owning one or more vehicles France, **** - ****, in Source: ****
+Breakdown of commercial and private vehicles France, ****, in Millions Source: ****

 2.2 Unlicensed car registrations

 After a drop in the number of new vehicles sold between **** and **** (***), the number of small car registrations remained stable between **** and ****.
 However, since ****, the market has seen strong growth.
 Indeed, new small car registrations rose by **% in **** compared to ****.
-In ****, growth accelerated, with new PSV registrations up **% on ****, despite a recent decline in the fleet in ****.
+In ****, growth accelerates, with new PSV registrations up **% on ****, despite a recent decline in the fleet in ****.
+A recovery is noted in ****, however.

-This significant growth in **** and **** is largely attributable to the introduction of the Citroën Ami, the first licence-free model from the chevron brand (***).
+This significant growth in **** and **** is largely attributable to the introduction of the Citroën Ami, the brand's first licence-free model (***).
 Indeed, the model was a runaway success from its launch date, enabling Citroën to become the third-largest manufacturer in the French market in just * year, in ****, and the second-largest in the first quarter of ****[***].

 Trend in the number of new licence-free car registrations France, **** - ****, in thousands Source: ****